DaveyJH/ci-portfolio-four/README.md

 ## Objective

-This site is to represent capabilities with the django framework.
+This site is to represent capabilities with the Django framework.
 It should employ full Create, Read, Update, Delete (CRUD) functionality.

 The assessment checklist is available to view in the